 The program was grossly inadequate at helping the potentially millions of people who need medical cannabis.
 Many patients would never consider the idea that an illegal drug might be their best medicine, and most who were fortunate enough to discover cannabis's medical value did not discover the IND program.
 Those who did often could not find doctors willing to take on the program's arduous, bureaucratic requirements.

 In 1992, in response to a flood of new applications from AIDS patients, the George H.W.
 Bush administration closed the program to new applicants, and pleas to reopen it were ignored by subsequent administrations.
-The IND program remains in operation only for one previously approved patient.
+Over the decades, the small number of enrolled patients passed away.
+As of 2023, the IND program remains in operation only for one previously approved patient.

 There is wide support for ending the prohibition of medical cannabis among both the public and the medical community:

 The federal government has no legal authority to prevent state governments from changing their laws to remove state-level penalties for medical cannabis use.
-Thirty-seven states and the District of Columbia have already done so.
+Thirty-eight states (20 through their legislatures and 18 by ballot initiatives), four U.S. territories, and the District of Columbia have already done so.
 State legislatures have the authority and moral responsibility to change state law to:

-Even without a change in federal law, states can enact reforms that have the practical effect of removing the fear of patients being arrested and prosecuted under state law and providing safe, regulated access.
+Even within the confines of federal law, states can enact reforms that have the practical effect of removing the fear of patients being arrested and prosecuted under state law — as well as the symbolic effect of pushing the federal government to allow doctors to prescribe cannabis.

 In the meantime, patients continue to suffer.
-Congress has the power and the responsibility to change federal law so that seriously ill people nationwide can safely access and use medical cannabis without fear of arrest and imprisonment.
-Dozens of countries — including Australia, Canada, Costa Rica, Germany, and Israel — allow medical cannabis nationwide.
-It’s past time the United States follow suit.
+Congress has the power and the responsibility to change federal law so that seriously ill people nationwide can use and safely access medical cannabis without fear of arrest and imprisonment.